AntCPLab/OpenCoral/README.md

 installed.
 It runs inference with three-party semi-honest computation, similar to CrypTFlow's Porthos.
 Replace 1 by the desired number of thread in the last two lines.
-If you run with any other protocol, you will need to remove `trunc_pr` and `split`.
+If you run with some other protocols, you will need to remove `trunc_pr` and/or `split`.
 Also note that you will need to use a CrypTFlow repository that includes the patch in https://github.com/mkskeller/EzPC/commit/2021be90d21dc26894be98f33cd10dd26769f479.